-Disney+ – the latest addition to the international streaming market offers a whole host of movies and TV shows from Disney’s back-catalog.
-This includes The Simpsons and Star Wars.
-Global availability is currently limited to certain countries, and fortunately, the Netherlands is one of them!
+- Disney+ – the latest addition to the international streaming market offers a whole host of movies and TV shows from Disney’s back-catalog.
+This includes The Simpsons and Star Wars and much, much more.

-hayu is an on-demand subscription service that specializes in all the biggest and best reality TV shows.
-Watch all the latest episodes right after they air in the US, or get access to the boxsets all your favorite reality shows.
-Despite limited global availability, hayu is accessible in the Netherlands.
+- hayu is an on-demand subscription service that specializes in all the biggest and best reality TV shows.
+Watch all the latest episodes right after they air in the US, or get access to the boxsets of all your favorite reality shows.

-Amazon Prime Video – this membership-based service is available in over 200 countries and territories.
-You can watch it while traveling, however, your movie and show options may change based on your location.
+- Amazon Prime Video – this membership-based service is available in over 200 countries and territories.
+Your movie and show options may change based on your location.
 Most shows are in English, but subtitles are available in other languages.

 Radio stations in the Netherlands

 As with television, there are both public and commercial radio stations in the Netherlands.
 These transmit music, news, and chat programs in Dutch.

 There are five national radio stations in the Netherlands, which are 3FM, Radio 1, 2, 4, and 5.
 Public radio is provided jointly by several broadcasting organizations that operate within the framework of the Netherlands Public Broadcasting (NPO).
 The NOS provides news bulletins on all the stations.

 There are numerous commercial and regional stations in the Netherlands which feature local news, music, and chat shows.